 You’ll also need to learn how to address wounds, from cuts and bruises to a skinned knee or elbow.
 For wounds, you’ll need to disinfect and clean the area with soap, hydrogen peroxide, or alcohol and stick a Band-Aid on it.
-They’ll heal eventually, and you’ll breathe easy knowing you helped them along.
+They’ll heal eventually, and you’ll breathe easy knowing you helped them.

 For burns, you’ll need to learn to assess whether or not the injury is severe enough to warrant a trip to the hospital.
 You’ll learn techniques like flushing the area with cool running water for several minutes, applying an ointment or spray, and taking over-the-counter pain relief.

 How to deal with nausea

 Everyone gets nauseous from time to time, and kids are no exception.
 When it’s not associated with coughing or a fever, it’s frequently a form of motion sickness.
 In that case, it might be from activities done while driving or something they’ve eaten.
-No matter what, by taking a first aid course since you’ll be prepared to deal with it.
+No matter what, by taking a first aid course, you’ll be prepared to deal with it.

 Removing a splinter

 This is about as close to scrubbing up as most parents will get, and knowing how to do it well is essential—for a small child, splinters can feel pretty significant.
 Removing a piece of wood from playground equipment or an unsealed deck at a neighbor’s house can benefit from some solid technique.
 Avoiding infection is another benefit of knowing how to get a splinter out.

 Dealing with bee stings

 Whether or not your child is allergic, bee stings can be a pain.
 A first aid course will teach you to look for signs of allergic reaction—itching or burning, hives, difficulty breathing, to name a few—which could require an epinephrine auto-injector (EpiPen) and a call to the paramedics.

-If there’s no allergic reaction, you need to take out the stinger since it’ll keep pumping venom once it’s in there.
+If there’s no allergic reaction, you must take out the stinger since it’ll keep pumping venom once it’s in there.
 How you get it out matters less than getting it out quickly.
 Once it’s out, you can treat the reaction at the site of the sting.